Sous vide

 [/product]

 Sous vide preserves nutrients and vitamins.
 There are a few things that can cause vitamins and nutrients to be lost.
-Exposure to heat, water, and oxygen will affect the final amount of vitamins in your meal.
-Overcooked or overcooked foods are less healthy and sometimes even very unhealthy, for example in the case of burnt food.
-With sous vide, none of this matters.
-In the sealed and therefore completely airtight packaging, all the good and healthy is preserved.
-With sous vide, the dish is cooked at a much lower temperature than would happen with boiling, steaming or baking.
-This preserves the nutritional value much better and makes healthy cooking a piece of cake.
+Exposure to heat, water, and oxygen affects the final vitamin content of your meal.
+Overcooked or overcooked foods are less healthy, and sometimes even very unhealthy, for example, in the case of burnt food.
+With sous vide, none of this is a concern.
+In the sealed and therefore completely airtight packaging, all the goodness and health benefits are preserved.
+With sous vide, the dish is cooked at a much lower temperature than with boiling, steaming, or baking.
+This significantly improves nutritional value, making healthy cooking a breeze.

 Using sous vide makes our food easier to digest

-Many of the vegetables we eat are more easily digested by our body if they are no longer completely raw, but just cooked enough.
+Many of the vegetables we eat are more easily digested by our bodies when they're not completely raw, but just cooked through.
 Cooking breaks down the cell walls, making it easier for your body to digest.
-Animal proteins, such as meat and to a lesser extent fish, contain collagen.
-The sous vide cooking process will convert the collagen in the food into gelatin.
-The gelatin is ultimately easier for our body to absorb.
-The collagen we mentioned earlier is a body's own protein.
-Collagen plays an extremely important role in having and keeping a healthy body.
+Animal proteins, such as meat and, to a lesser extent, fish, contain collagen.
+The sous vide cooking process converts the collagen in the food into gelatin.
+This gelatin is ultimately more easily absorbed by our bodies.
+The collagen we mentioned earlier is a protein naturally occurring in the body.
+Collagen plays a crucial role in maintaining a healthy body.

-Scientific research has shown that collagen is important for healthy skin, strong bones and flexible tendons.
-This protein is also important for keeping cartilage supple and even our teeth benefit from sufficient collagen.
-In addition, collagen can help to restore the stomach wall and intestinal wall, for example in the case of problems caused by stomach acid or leaky gut syndrome.
+Collagen is important for healthy skin, strong bones, and flexible tendons.
+This protein is also important for maintaining supple cartilage, and even our teeth benefit from sufficient collagen.
+Moreover, collagen can help repair the stomach and intestinal lining, for example, in cases of problems caused by heartburn or leaky gut syndrome.

 With sous vide you use less fat

 When you cook with sous vide, you use less fat.
-The explanation for this is simple.
-The food is not cooked in the pan, so you do not need to use butter or oil to prevent the ingredient from sticking to the pan.
-Don't get us wrong, we are not anti-fat at all.
+The reason for this is simple.
+The food isn't cooked in the pan, so you don't need to use butter or oil to prevent the food from sticking.
+Don't get us wrong, we're definitely not anti-fat.
 In fact, we love the good fats.
 Because nothing beats the taste of butter or a good olive oil, right?
-That's why we always use some fat in the pan, so that we can properly fry our perfect sous vide cooked steak without the risk of it sticking to the pan.
+That's why we always use some fat in the pan, so we can properly sear our perfectly sous vide-cooked steak without the risk of it sticking.

-But it is a fact.
+But it's a fact.
 With sous vide, the amount of fat we need is simply much, much less than if we were to cook that same steak directly in the pan.
-In a healthy lifestyle it is important to deal with fats in a responsible way.
+For a healthy lifestyle, it's important to use fats responsibly.
 Sous vide can help you use less fat when cooking.

 Sous vide improves food safety

 Sous vide and food safety.
-We see this topic pass by regularly.
-Because with sous vide you cook the food at a low temperature.
-As long as you use the minimum cooking times and the minimum temperature, nothing can go wrong.
-When you let meat (beef, lamb or pork) float in the sous vide bath at a temperature of at least 55 degrees Celsius and in the case of chicken at least 60 degrees, you are actually pasteurizing the meat.
-Harmful bacteria don't stand a chance.
+We see this topic pop up regularly.
+With sous vide, you cook food at a low temperature.
+As long as you follow the minimum cooking times and the minimum temperature, nothing can go wrong.
+When you let meat (beef, lamb, or pork) float in the sous vide bath at a temperature of at least 55 degrees Celsius, and in the case of chicken at least 60 degrees Celsius, you're essentially pasteurizing the meat.
+This prevents harmful bacteria from developing.

-Optionally, you can choose to grill the surface of the meat before you vacuum packed sterilize it briefly.
-You can do this by immersing it in boiling hot water for about thirty seconds or by briefly frying the meat in the pan.
-After cooking sous vide, you can bake the meat.
-This not only gives the dish that beautiful color and texture, but it also kills any bacteria.
+You can also choose to sterilize the surface of the meat before vacuum-sealing it .
+You can do this by submerging it in boiling water for about thirty seconds or briefly searing it in a pan.
+After sous vide cooking, you can finish cooking the meat.
+This not only adds beautiful color and texture to the dish, but it also kills any bacteria.

 Sous vide makes it easier to prepare larger quantities of healthy food in advance

-As with many of our good intentions, they often don't last long.
-The reason is often that it is too difficult to fit the good intentions into our lives.
-Busy job, little time, children; there are enough reasons why it is difficult to put a healthy meal on the table again and again.
-Sous vide can help you with this too.
-With sous vide it is perfectly possible to prepare multiple portions of the same dish at the same time.
-You can cook multiple vacuumed pieces of meat or vegetables at the same time in the sous vide bath.
-They will all have the same perfect doneness.
+As with many of our New Year's resolutions, they often don't last.
+The reason is often that it's too difficult to fit them into our lives.
+Busy jobs, little time, kids—there are plenty of reasons why it's hard to consistently put a healthy meal on the table.
+Sous vide can help with this too.
+With sous vide, it's perfectly possible to prepare multiple portions of the same dish simultaneously.
+You can cook multiple vacuum-sealed pieces of meat or vegetables simultaneously in the sous vide bath.
+They'll all be perfectly cooked to the same perfection.

-Once the dish is ready, you can cool it down and store it in the fridge for a few days or you can freeze it.
-In the freezer, your sous vide dishes can be stored for up to three months.
-In one of our previous blogs about the cooling sous vide dishes you can read more about this topic.
-Before use, defrost the dish in the refrigerator.
-If necessary, you can reheat the sealed dish directly in the sous vide bath or bake it briefly in the pan.
-Reheating with the sous vide is done at the temperature at which the dish was initially cooked, otherwise 54 degrees Celsius is always a safe choice.
-Do you want to surprise your family this Christmas?
-Then take a look at this sous vide christmas recipes!
+Once the dish is ready, you can cool it down, after which you can store it in the refrigerator for a few days or freeze it.
+Sous vide dishes can be stored in the freezer for up to three months.
+You can read more about this in one of our previous blogs about refrigerating sous vide dishes .
+Before serving, thaw the dish in the refrigerator.
+If desired, you can reheat the sealed dish directly in the sous vide bath or finish it off in a pan.
+Reheating with the sous vide should be done at the temperature at which the dish was initially cooked; otherwise, 54 degrees Celsius is always a safe choice.
+Want to surprise your family this Christmas?
+Then check out these sous vide Christmas recipes!

 Reading next